40 Setting up the management cluster #

 as the component to manage the lifecycle of the bare-metal nodes.CAPI

-is used to manage the lifecycle of the RKE2 clusters (downstream clusters).
+is used to manage the lifecycle of the RKE2 clusters.

 With all components mentioned above, the management cluster can manage the lifecycle of downstream clusters, using a declarative approach to manage the infrastructure and applications.